pauldorehill/msal_browser_rust/README.md

 msal_browser = { version = "0.1", features = ["redirect"] }
 ```

 There are a huge amount of [`Configuration`](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/configuration.md) options so the rust side uses a builder pattern.
-You can also use a js `Object` and call `Configuration::TryFrom<Object>`.
+You can also use a js `Object` and call `Configuration::unchecked_from`.

 To use: